Frontwise/craft-entryrelationsmanager/INSTALL.md

 3. Go to Settings > Plugins

-4. Install the Entry Relations Manager plugin
+4. Install the Entry Relations plugin